 To be Latinx is to be a creator of a culture.
 We were stranded, lost in two cultures, mixed in three worlds, separated by borders.
 Our languages turned to slang which turned to code, a secret message that whispered of our survival.
 Our parties and dances are a mixture of tribal stories, runaway slave songs, and something new, as our ancestors learned to adapt to this old new world.

 This world threatened to kill them, to kill us, but we’re here.
 And we are not sorry.

 And why should you be?
 You have made it this far; your bones and your skin are products of both trauma and love.
 Your hair gives you trouble sometimes, impossible to control, just like you.
 You are the product of a new culture whose everyday fight is not just to belong, but to find a way home.

 How lucky it is, to be us.

 [Feature Image: On the left side of the photo is a person with curly long hair.
-They are wearing a black short-sleeved shirt.
+They are wearing a black short-sleeved shirt and deep red lipstick.
 The background is black.
 Source: It’s Holly]